SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex4/README.md

 The Architecture Validator is a great resource to use alongside the [BTP Solution Diagram Guidelines](https://sap.github.io/btp-solution-diagrams/docs/solution_diagr_intro/big_picture/).

+> [!IMPORTANT]
+>
+> The Architecture Validator enforces a set of rules developed by our architects.
+You can find the starting set of rules [here in the Community of Practice](https://architecture.learning.sap.com/community/validation-rules).
+>
+> In addition to the BTP Solution Diagram Guidelines linked above, there is also a [set of modeling guidelines for the Architecture Validator](https://architecture.learning.sap.com/community/architecture-validator-modelling-guidelines) that ensure diagrams are interpreted and validated correctly.

 <br/>

 ## Step 1: Ensure You Have an SAP Account